PSTC/pstc-jfp/REREVISION.md

 > - p6, l249 Perhaps `Axiom` is clearer than `Parameter`?
 `Parameter` is a synonym for `Axiom` that nobody uses except people expecting to be able to instantiate it which they cannot.

+I picked `Parameter` based on its usage description in the Coq manual.
+Since it is rarely used, it has been changed to `Axiom` instead.

 TODO

 > - In Theorem 5.12 it would useful to quantify over Γ₁, t, e and Γ₂ explicitly.
 You did address this point partially, but only t and e are explicitly quantified.
 I find it odd to only partially quantify objects.

+Theorem 5.12 b) now also quantifies over Γ₁ and Γ₂.

 TODO